kveeiv/extjs-boxselect/README.md

 1. Clone extjs-boxselect repository into `${workspace.dir}/packages`
 2. Add `"extjs-boxselect"` to the `"requires"` array in `${app.dir}/app.json`
 3. Add `"Ext.ux.form.field.BoxSelect"` to `requires` array at the top of any `Ext.define({...});` blocks you wish to use the `boxselect` xtype within

+### Known issues
+The examples are broken because the source SASS files for boxselect can no longer be included into a page without being processed by Sencha Cmd first.
+A proper example will need to be created that is structured as a complete ExtJS app that requires the extjs-boxselect package, but it may be kind of messy to have that contained within the package and it still won't built without a copy of the framework.